rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

-It can introspect transactions with common DeFi applications, including Uniswap, Aave, and Curve, to find instances of arbitrage and other front-running activites.
+It can introspect transactions with common DeFi applications, including Uniswap, Aave, and Curve, to find instances of arbitrage, liquidations, and other front-runnable activites.

 It is described further in [a post on the Ethereum research forum][mevpost].